0%

 STATUS: CAUTION

-Spring on the lower Wabash River is notoriously volatile.
-Anglers must exercise high vigilance as the hydrological cycle brings fluctuating water levels, swift currents, and heavy floating debris downstream.
-While the main channel is free of ice, water temperatures are hovering in the mid-to-upper 40s, making hypothermia a serious risk if you end up in the water.
-Always wear a well-fitted, Coast Guard-approved PFD.
+Spring conditions on the lower Wabash River are notoriously volatile, making this a time for high vigilance.
+The hydrological cycle frequently brings fluctuating water levels, swift currents, and a significant amount of floating debris downstream.
+While the main channel is free of ice, the water temperatures are still cool enough to make hypothermia a serious risk in the event of an accident.
+Always wear a well-fitted, Coast Guard-approved personal flotation device.

-Navigation requires extreme care right now.
-Sandbars shift dramatically over the winter, and submerged timber that wasn't there last season may now be blocking familiar chutes.
-Before launching at the New Harmony ramp (North Street) or within Harmonie State Park, visually inspect the ramp for slick river mud left by receding waters.
-If the river gauge spikes from recent spring rains, consider the main channel a "NO-GO" for smaller vessels and pivot to backwaters or our regional alternative.
+Navigation requires extreme care during this seasonal transition.
+Sandbars shift dramatically over the winter months, and submerged timber that was not present last season may now be blocking familiar chutes and backwaters.
+Before launching at the New Harmony ramp on North Street or within Harmonie State Park, visually inspect the ramp for slick river mud left by receding waters.
+If the river gauge spikes from recent spring rains, consider the main river channel a no-go for smaller vessels and pivot to backwater creeks or regional alternatives.

 🎣 Nautrek